Topology behind topological insulators: -theory

-This equivalence relation partitions the set of vector bundles on a fixed base space into equivalence classes, which generalizes the isomorphism classes in $K$-theory.
-The usual notion of isomorphism follows by considering vector bundles of equal ranks.
 From now on a vector bundle will be taken to refer to a representative of the equivalence class to which it belongs.
 We have considered addition of vector bundles and their equivalence through the addition of a trivial bundle.
-Let us now discuss the subtraction.
+Let us now discuss the subtraction of bundles.
 The notion of subtraction of vector bundles parallels a particular feature of subtraction of natural numbers.
 Let us consider two pairs of natural numbers $\{v_1, v_2\}$, $\{v_1', v_2'\}$ and write their pairwise differences as the ordered pairs, namely, $(v_1,v_2)=v_1-v_2$ and $(v_1',v_2')=v_1'-v_2'$.
 If the differences are equal, that is $(v_1,v_2)=(v_1',v_2')$, then we can also write $v_1+v_2'=v_1'+v_2$, using the usual properties of subtraction as the inverse of addition for natural numbers, or, equivalently,

 where $v$ is an arbitrary natural number.
 Reasoning backwards, subtraction of two natural numbers $(s,t)$ is now defined as the ordered pair so that $(v_1,v_2)=(v_1',v_2')$ for two pairs of natural numbers implies equation \eq{eq:subtr}.